A new study from the United Kingdom found that the risk of stillbirth doubles for women who fall asleep on their backs in their third trimester.

 The Centers for Disease Control and Prevention says that stillbirth affects about 1 percent of all pregnancies, and each year about 24,000 babies are stillborn in the United States.

 The American Pregnancy Association (APA) recommends that all pregnant women sleep on their sides – in particular, their left side.
-They say sleeping on your left side will increase the amount of blood and nutrients that reach the placenta and your baby.
+They say sleeping on one’s left side will increase the amount of blood and nutrients that reach the placenta and the baby.

-To help you stay comfortable on your side, the APA suggests keeping your legs and knees bent and a pillow tucked between your legs.
+To help a pregnant woman stay comfortable on her side, the APA suggests keeping the legs and knees bent and a pillow tucked between one’s legs.

 Featured image: Olesia Bilkei/Shutterstock